FredHutch/sftp_downloader/README.md

 * Connect to the SFTP server
 * Download yesterday's file (to download the file from a different day, see the next section).
 * Unarchive the RAR file.
+* Move all CSV and SAV files to the top level of the unarchived files and delete all other files/directories.
 * Run a post-processing script (based on a command-line that you supply in the `config.json` file) in the directory where the files have been unarchived.